“Why do people respect the package rather than the man?”

 “Hank,” she seethed through clenched teeth.
 “Why are you giving me a hard time?
 Do you need more strippers or not?”

 If this were a dream, she’d already have her top off.
 Thus, I decided I couldn’t possibly be asleep.
 “I need more dancers, yes.
-But I do not need, nor do I want, you in my club.”
+But I do not need, nor do I want, you—or your emotional support trumpet—in my club.”

 She flinched.
 “Why not?”

 Perhaps she was serious about dancing, but she couldn’t possibly be serious about asking me why I’d never allow her in here, and I wasn’t spelling it out for her.
 In fact, we were done talking.
 She’d taken up enough of my time.
 I turned away without another word, lifted the hatch, and left the bar.
 Walking past where she sat, I crossed toward the back.
 She could show herself out.

 But then she called after me, “I need the money.”

 Her startling words and her imploring tone brought me up short.
 She needs money?
 That couldn’t be right.
 Her ex-husband came from money, lots of it.
 The only thing Kevin had ever done right in his life was being born a Buckley.
 My father had been friends with the high society patriarch from North Carolina.
 I’d gone to boarding school with Kevin’s older brother and the dude was as rich as he was insufferable.
 And he was staggeringly insufferable.

 She hopped off the stool, her eyes wide with panicked pleading.
 That’s when I comprehended the rest of her outfit, skimpy cutoff jean shorts paired with three-inch spiked heels.
 Her long, firm, pale legs went on and on, up to narrow hips and a narrower waist.
 The woman was tall and strong and had an exceptional body: perfect athletic proportions paired with a natural D-cup.
 I frowned.